Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 The `-i` switch ensures prompting before package installation.
 With the base group, the first initramfs will be generated and installed to the new system's boot path; double-check output prompts ==> Image creation successful for it.

-Also keep in mind than only the `base` package is needed have a working system, but we also add the `base-devel` package because it will enable us to build extra packages to add to the system.
+Also keep in mind that only the `base` package is needed have a working system, but the `base-devel` package was added because it will enable us to build extra packages to add to the system.

-> If you see a warning regarding `mandb` not being able to set the locale, that is normal because we havent entered chroot yet to set it.
-Once we enable the desired locales and run `locale-gen` it will be solved.
+> If there is a warning regarding `mandb` not being able to set the locale, that is normal because the locale will only be set inside the system (using chroot).
+Once the desired locales are enabled and `locale-gen` generates the locales, it will be solved.
 [This is actually flagged as a bug that might be solved by now.](https://bugs.archlinux.org/task/49426).

 #### Install bootloader

 The bootloader to be installed depends on the partition style and the board firmware type.

-Example 1, if we have a board with UEFI, and Windows 7 installed, we can assume that the CMS mode is enabled and the partition style is MBR.
-Knowing this, we should use a bootloader for a BIOS system.
+Example 1, if the board has UEFI, and Windows 7 installed, it is safe to assume that the CMS mode is enabled and the partition style is MBR.
+Knowing this, a bootloader for a BIOS system should be used.

-Example 2, if we have a board with UEFI, and Windows 8 installed, we can assume that the CMS mode is disabled and the partition style is GPT.
-Knowing this, we should use a bootloader for a UEFI system.
+Example 2, if the board has UEFI, and Windows 8 installed, it is safe to assume that the CMS mode is disabled and the partition style is GPT.
+Knowing this, a bootloader for a UEFI system should be used.

 > The NT bootloader is located on a `100MB "System Reserved"` partition.
 This cannot be erased even with a diferent bootloader because other bootloaders cannot directly start the OS.
 They have to chainload with the NT bootloader in order to start Windows.